WickedoneC/Healthcare/Druglib NLP/README.md

     * Acc: .90 and F1: .94
     * Acc: .86 and F1: .92
     * Baseline accuracy of guessing all as Effective: .86

+### Predicting on the Test Data

+* change labels to 1 and 0
+* remove stop words and punctuation
+* lemmatize the text
+* use tfidf to transform the data
+* Random Forest and GradientBoost Test Dataset results
+    * Acc: .88 and F1: .93
+    * Acc: .86 and F1: .92